The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 • Good ventilation

-Shimano RC7 are nice-looking modern road bike shoes with a stiff carbon fiber sole.
+Shimano RC7 is a nice-looking, modern road bike shoe with a stiff carbon-fiber sole.
 Yet, they are still comfortable enough for bike rides.

-Their upper is perforated, so you get better ventilation and airflow.
+Their upper is perforated, which provides better ventilation and airflow.
 On the other hand, the sole has only one air vent.
 But overall, the ventilation is pretty good.

-The main advantage of these shoes is the fastening system made of 2 BOA dials.
+The main advantage of these shoes is the 2-BOA dial fastening system.
 It provides a very precise fit, whereas road shoes in this price range usually have only 1 BOA dial.

 If you have wide feet, the Shimano RC7 are one of the best road cycling shoes you can get in this price range.

-Their main downside is that you can’t heat mold them as you can the Bont Riot+.
+Their main downside is that you can’t heat-mold them as you can with the Bont Riot.

 Sidi Alba 2 Mega